"What type of confrontation was it?" Uro asked quietly, his eyes searching Lorian's face.

 "Young master, let's go," Selene said, a warm presence exuding from her.
 Lorian nodded as his eyes caught sight of the rumbling slowing down.

-All around, the people marched on, faces expressionless, spirits blank, compelled by Selene's will.
+All around, they marched on with their faces expressionless and spirits blank, compelled by Selene's will.
 The silence of their escape was almost unnatural, as there were no screams, no sobbing, just the collective thud of over fifty.

 [Four Minutes]